-There are many beautiful French Islands to explore, islands in France and other French tropical islands at the ends of the world for an exotic holiday.
+There are many beautiful French Islands to explore for all kinds of travelers.
+The islands in France (Métropole) are perfect for a day trip or a relaxing weekend getaway, while French-speaking islands at the ends of the world are ideal for an exotic holiday.

 For this piece, we asked some travel bloggers and friends to help us find the very best French Islands to visit.
-Here’s the list of best islands in France and French-speaking islands in France Overseas, so pack your bags and get ready for a wonderful island vacation in France.
+From lovely French islands in the Mediterranean to exotic French Caribbean islands, here’s the list of the best islands in France.

 Best French Islands in the Mediterranean

-The list of best French Islands in the Mediterranean includes four islands south of France, in the regions of Provence-Alpes-Côte d’Azur and Corsica Island.
-These islands in Southern France are for all holiday types, from day tours to relaxing beach holidays or more adventurous road trips.
+The list of best French Islands in the Mediterranean includes islands in the regions of Provence-Alpes-Côte d’Azur and the island of Corsica.
+These French Mediterranean islands are for all holiday types, from day tours to relaxing beach holidays or more adventurous road trips.

 Corsica is one of the most popular summer destinations for the French, eager to discover this island’s extraordinary landscapes.
 Visit Corsica for sightseeing, a relaxing beach holiday, hiking, and great food and wine.

 Until 1950, Ile d’If was inhabited by the lighthouse’s guardian and his family.
-Today, this small French island is a tourist sight very easy to visit on a day trip from Marseille.
+Today, this small island in France is a tourist sight and one of the most popular day trips from Marseille.
 Numerous shuttle boats link Marseille’s Old Port to Ile d’If hourly, and the guided visit of the island and the château is fascinating.
 Finally, enjoy one of the best views of Marseille from the summit of the fortress.

 The Iles d’Hyères, also known as the Golden Islands, is an archipelago of three main islands: Porquerolles, Port-Cros, and Le Levant.
 These French Mediterranean islands are off the city of Hyères at the extreme south of Provence in southern France.

-This vast territory is famous for its varied land, marine, and submarine landscapes and its mild climate.
-These three main islands south of France are different and unique, and they fit all the ideas of a holiday.
+This vast territory is famous for its varied land, marine & submarine landscapes, and mild climate.
+The three main islands are different and unique, and they fit all the ideas of a holiday.